 - a 370m long embankment, 39m in height and a crest width of 20m, located on an unnamed tributary of the Tuross River

-- a spillway to allow the storage facility to safely pass excess water from heavy rainfall events into the Tuross River
+- a spillway to allow the dam to release water from heavy rainfall events into the Tuross River

 - permanent erosion control structures located downstream of the spillway

-- construction of an inlet to convey and dissipate raw water transferred from the river intake pump station through a pipeline
+- an inlet to convey and dissipate raw water transferred from the river intake pump station through a pipeline

-- construction of an outlet to allow transfer of water from the storage to the existing water treatment plant (WTP)
+- an outlet to allow transfer of water from the storage to the existing water treatment plant (WTP)

-- instrumentation to monitor seepage, reservoir levels and water quality
+- instruments to monitor seepage, reservoir levels and water quality

 - a thermal stratification control system